Start Your Texas LLC in just a Few Minutes

-You can also send it by email to SB1049@TVC.texas.gov.
-The TVC will process your request in 7 -10 business days.
-Once completed, they will send you a Letter of Verification along with a Unique ID that you will require in the next step so you can operate as an LLC and benefit from asset protection.
+You can also send it by email to [email protected] The TVC will process your request in 7 -10 working days.
+Once completed, they will send you a Letter of Verification along with a unique ID that you will require in the next step so you can operate as an LLC and benefit from asset protection.

 Certification of New Veteran-Owned Business

-- List all members of the LLC, their unique IDs from their Letter of Verification in the previous step, and how much of the LLC they will own.
+- List all members of the Texas LLC, their unique IDs from their Letter of Verification, and how much of the LLC they will own

-This form will be sent to the Secretary of State’s office for Texas.
+This form will then be sent to the Secretary of State office.

-The State of Texas governs how Veteran Organizations can be named.
-Your organization name cannot contain the following words in any form or abbreviation:
+Texas governs how Veteran Organizations can be named.
+Your Texas LLC organization name cannot contain the following words in any form or abbreviation:

 - World War

-This type of LLC cannot imply that it is affiliated with or intended to benefit war veterans or their families as a Texas LLC that simply operates as a business.
+This type of Texas LLC cannot imply that it is affiliated with or intended to benefit war veterans or their families as a Texas LLC that simply operates as a business.

 The Texas Veteran LLC can only be filed by mail.
-Mail you completed documents to the Texas Secretary of State’s office.
+Mail your completed documents to the Texas Secretary of State’s office.